WojciechMatuszewski/programming-notes/go/language.md

 }
 ```

-The problem is that we are not handling the errors that the `cleanup` function produces.
+The problem is that we are not handling the error that the `cleanup` function might return.

-These are usually safe to ignore, like while working with files or similar scenarios, where an error returned from `file.Close()`
-would mean we are in deep trouble and that error is the least thing we should be worried about.
+These are usually safe to ignore, like while working with files or similar scenarios, where an error returned from `file.Close()` would mean we are in deep trouble and that error is the least thing we should be worried about.

 But what if you know you _should_ be handling such errors, that they are not the same class of errors like those returned from `file.Close`?
 Well, I've seen people do this